shotover/shotover-proxy/docs/transforms/transforms.md

 ### KafkaDestination
 *State: Alpha*

-This transform will take a query and push it to .
+This transform will take a query and push it to.

 * `topic` - A String containing the name of the kafka topic.
 E.g. `topic: "my_kafka_topic"`
 * `keys` - A map of configuration options for the Kafka driver.
 Supports all flags as supported by the librdkafka driver.
 See [here for details](https://docs.confluent.io/5.5.0/clients/librdkafka/md_CONFIGURATION.html) E.g `bootstrap.servers: "127.0.0.1:9092"`.

 ### RedisCodecDestination
 *State: Alpha*

 This transform will take a query, serialise it into a RESP2 compatible format and send to the Redis compatible database at the defined address.

 * `remote_address` - A String containing the IP address and port of the upstream redis node/service.
 E.g. `remote_address: "127.0.0.1:9042"`

 Note: this will just pass the query to the remote node.
 No cluster discovery or routing occurs with this transform.
 ### RedisCluster
 *State: Beta*
 This transform is a full featured redis driver that will connect to a redis-cluster and handle all discovery, sharding and routing operations.

 * `first_contact_points` - A list of string containing the IP address and port of the upstream redis nodes/service.
 E.g. `first_contact_points: ["redis://127.0.0.1:2220/", "redis://127.0.0.1:2221/", "redis://127.0.0.1:2222/", "redis://127.0.0.1:2223/", "redis://127.0.0.1:2224/", "redis://127.0.0.1:2225/"]
 `

 Unlike other redis-cluster drivers, this Transform does support pipelining.
 It does however turn each command from the pipeline into a single